Note: This post may contain affiliate links that may earn me a commission, at no extra cost to you! Full disclosure policy.

 How Well Does It Work

-This is by far one of my favorite diy shoe deodorizers.
+This is by far one of my favorite shoe odor deodorizer remedies.
 The charcoal really does do an amazing job at absorbing odors.

 As always when using essential oils I also love that I can make my shoes smell exactly how I want them just by adding a few drops of pine or peppermint oil as the mood strikes.